 A TRUSTED PROGRAM

-Since 2002, the Baltimore City Teaching Residency (BCTR) has trained nearly 2,000 teachers who have helped transform city schools.
+Since 2002, the Baltimore City Teaching Residency (BCTR) has trained over 2,000 teachers who have helped transform city schools.
 Despite recent progress, the need remains great – more than a third of students still do not graduate on schedule.
 Principals and district officials appreciate Residents’ talent and trust they will continue playing a key role in ensuring that Baltimore students catch up to their peers.

 A WIDE NETWORK